stack-rs/rattan/guide/src/guide/predefined-channels.md

 You can use these channels through the `rattan link` subcommand with just a few command line arguments.

 For now, we only provide a simple bidirectional channel, with each direction comprising three cells: `bandwidth`, `delay` and `loss`.
+This channel is suitable for most common network emulation scenarios.

 You can configure the parameters of each cell by passing the arguments to the subcommand.